9 Kitchen Trends That Can’t Go Wrong

 The popularity of sleek, sophisticated gray color schemes is soaring.
 Seventy-one percent of NKBA designers said gray is the fastest-growing color scheme for kitchens in 2014.

 But gray can be tricky.
 In cold, cloudy climates, gray can appear frozen unless you use it on warm materials like wood cabinets, or pair it with hot colors likes reds and yellows.
 On the other hand, gray can appear pleasantly cool in sunny, hot climates — a breath of fresh air in heat and humidity.
 So while white kitchens are a safe bet, gray is neutral enough — and close enough to white — to have staying power if you use it well.
+Not to mention a simple addition from a local flower delivery company can be a nice touch and really stand out.

 3.Embrace Smaller Appliances